ltltlt/ltltlt.github.io/index.md

 ```

 ---
-## A poem a day, keeps silly away.
+## A poem a day, keeps foolish away.
 > On Death
 > Can death be sleep, when life is but a dream.
  And scenes of bliss pass as a phantom by?